devtron-labs/devtron/docs/user-guide/resource-browser.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/kubernetes-resource-browser-latest.jpg)

-The following resources are grouped in the following categories:
+The following resources are grouped in the categories:

 * **Workloads** displays workloads (Cronjob, Deployment, StatefulSet, DaemonSet, Job, and Pod resources) deployed to clusters in your current project.
 Includes each workload's name, status, type, number of running and total desired Pods, namespace, and cluster.

-* **Config & Storage** provide both long-term and temporary [storage](https://kubernetes.io/docs/concepts/storage/) to Pods in your cluster and [configuration](https://kubernetes.io/docs/concepts/configuration/) of pods.
+* **Config & Storage** display ConfigMap, Secret, PersistantVolume, PersistentVolumeClaim, Pod DisruptionBudget, resources which are used by applications for storing data.
+The configMap and secret data are provided as local ephemeral storage, which means there is no long-term guarantee about durability.
+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by server/storage/cluster administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like node.
+Whereas, A PersistentVolumeClaim (PVC) is a request for storage by a user which can be attained from PV.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.

 * **Networking** displays your project's [Enpoints](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/), [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and [Service](https://kubernetes.io/docs/concepts/services-networking/service/) resources.
 Displays each resource's name, namespace, type, Cluster-IP, External-IP, Port(s), Age.